 “I really enjoyed the training and have been using the Doing Well cards for both myself and my family.
 This was especially useful for my son who was getting into a bit of a bad head space with his work.
 We focused on bringing back the important stuff, what makes you smile, what can I get lost in, what makes me feel alive, what have I let go of lately that I enjoy.
 This is one of the cards that really resonated for me as well, so I am working on freeing up more time on the weekend to do the thing that I enjoy, driving my V8’s, walking along the beach etc.” Another card I am working on is “When eating focus on it.”
 It’s become a real bad habit, especially when travelling, to be reading emails, yammer posts etc when eating a meal.
 It’s going to take a bit of work to kick this habit but one I’m going after.
 I also enjoyed the Leading in Disaster Recovery A Companion through the Chaos - I shared it with my team before the decision was made to complete the workshops.”
 New Zealand Post Manager

-“So, one of my leaders who looks after a small site wasn’t keen at all initially and thought it was a waste of time.
+“So, one of my leaders who looks after a small site wasn’t keen at all initially.
 But the turn round came a week later when one of his staff came and said to him, you need to speak to “A” because he is looking a bit down.
 So, the leader got “A” into the office and had a talk with him.
 After listening for a while, the leader got the ‘Doing Well’ cards out and started thumbing through them.
 I know one card they stopped and talked about was ‘Perform at your best, let food be thy medicine’ ….
 They agreed that “A” would focus on his diet and not eat junk food for a week.
 They spent two hours using the cards to develop a plan for A. At their 1:2:1 the leader said to me, I’ve had to eat humble pie, what I learnt I’ve been able to put to good use for “A”.”
 New Zealand Post Manager